2003 Phnom Penh riots: Historical

 Historically, the relationship between Siam (modern Thailand) and Cambodia has been extremely fluid, reflecting the region's division into city states rather than nation states.
 These city states were bound together into empires by more or less strong political, military and tributary ties.
 In the 14th century, the centre of Thai power passed from Sukhothai to the more southerly Ayutthaya, in territory which had formed part of the Khmer empire.
 The threat posed by Ayutthaya to Angkor increased as its power grew, and in the 15th century Angkor itself was besieged and sacked, plunging Cambodia into Post-Angkor period.

 The ensuing centuries saw numerous further incursions by the Siamese.
 For much of the 19th century, northern Cambodia, including Angkor, was ruled by Siam.
 The degree of independence enjoyed by Cambodia fluctuated according to the relative fortunes of Siam, Cambodia, Vietnam and the French colonists.

 In 1907, Siam ceded northern Cambodia to France.
 In the 1930s, this loss became the basis of the nationalist government's claim that the area was a "lost territory" which rightfully belonged to Thailand.
 In 1941, following a war with Vichy France, Thailand briefly regained the territories ceded to France in 1907.
-This claim was not abandoned until the 1950s.
+These territories were returned after the Second World War, as France had threatened to veto Thailand’s UN membership.